KNIME logo

 Unsupervised learning

-Unsupervised learning is a type of machine learning where the model is trained on unlabeled data.
-The goal is to discover hidden patterns or intrinsic structures within the data.
+Unsupervised learning is a machine learning approach that analyzes unlabeled data to find hidden patterns or intrinsic structures.

 V